farsonic/reddit-digest/README.md

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px; width: 217px" />](https://buymeacoffee.com/farsonic)

-A Python script to fetch top posts (and optional comments/links) from a subreddit within a defined time window, render them to Markdown, convert to a Google Doc, and upload to your personal Google Drive.
+A Python script to fetch top posts (and optional comments/links) from a subreddit within a defined time window, render them to Markdown, convert to a Google Doc, and optionally upload to your personal Google Drive.

 ---

 ## Features

-- Fetch posts from any public subreddit over the last _N_ hours
+- Fetch posts from any single or group of public subreddits over the last _N_ hours
-- Return either all or top _X_ posts by score
+- Return either all or top _X_ posts by score, with the score stored in the resulting markdown file.
 - Optionally extract top-level comments and any URLs within them
 - Generate a timestamped Markdown report locally
 - Convert the Markdown to a Google Doc